 Not so fast.
-Even if the alleged victim was the sole witness to the alleged domestic violence, they alone cannot drop charges.
+Even if the alleged victim was the sole witness to the alleged domestic violence, they alone cannot drop charges unless new information has been provided detailing a domestic violence crime has not occurred.
 Alleged victims can, however, have a big impact on the outcome of a case.

-In this post, we’re going to detail how you and your defense lawyer can work with an alleged victim of domestic violence to help get your case dismissed.
+In this post, we are going to detail how you and your criminal defense lawyer can work with an alleged victim of domestic violence to help get your case dismissed.